ismaelbelghiti/Tigwi/API/API-Spec/Spec.md

     <Error/>

 ###Informations
+* You **must** be authenticated as _nameofUser_ and authorized to use _nameOfAccount_ to post a message.
 * In **Request**, the size of your message is limited to 140 characters, but this limit is tested by the server.
 It raises an error if the message is too long.

 ##Subscribe to a list
 ###Purpose
-For someone to distantly subscribe to another user's channel.
+For someone to distantly subscribe to a list.
+Authentication required.
 ###HTTP method
 *POST*
 ###URL